 My Sports Therapy Career blossomed – and so did love!

 Adam was based in Loughborough at the time and he was on a summer training camp in Rio Maior with British Triathlon.
-Helen Jenkins, Double ITU world Triathlon Champion recommended me to British Triathlon to be their physio for the camp so it’s her I have to thank for introducing us and changing both our lives for the better.
+Helen Jenkins, Double ITU world Triathlon Champion recommended me to British Triathlon to be their sports physiotherapist for the camp so it’s her I have to thank for introducing us and changing both our lives for the better.

 Adam relocated to Wales in October 2016 and has been an instrumental part of my life ever since both personally and professionally.
 Not only is he a wonderful partner, he is an incredible step dad and role model for my children.
 We’ve been fortunate enough to travel all over the world with Adams career…Mexico, South Africa, France, Italy, Spain, Sweden, Denmark, Slovakia, Bahrain, Dublin, Leeds, Liverpool and London.
 Not the life I imagined my children would have back in 2010.